SSD Data Recovery Cost

 - Hardware Encryption

-- Most modern SSDs use AES-256 hardware encryption with keys fused to the controller silicon.
+- Most modern SSDs use AES-256 hardware encryption with keys generated on and bound to the original controller.

 - This does not add a surcharge, but it eliminates chip-off as a viable recovery method.